ABRG-Models/morphologica/docs/ref/visual/visual.md

 Other than labels, the main constituents of your scenes will be `morph::VisualModel` objects.
 Each `VisualModel` contains a set of OpenGL vertex buffer objects that define an 'OpenGL model' comprised mostly of triangles and also of a few textures (for text). `VisualModel` is designed as a base class; you won't actually add VisualModels to the `morph::Visual`.
 Instead, you'll add objects of derived classes such as `morph::GraphVisual`, `morph::ScatterVisual` or `morph::GridVisual`.

+## Memory management of `VisualModels`

 `morph::Visual` takes ownership of the memory associated with each `VisualModel`.
-It keeps an `std::vector` of `std::unique_ptr` objects to VisualModels in the member attribute `Visual::vm`; here's an excerpt from Visual.h:
+It keeps an `std::vector` of `std::unique_ptr` objects to VisualModels in the member attribute `Visual::vm`.
+Here's the relevant excerpt from Visual.h:

 ```c++
  protected: